Table of Contents

 ✅ Final Words: What’s Better?

 There is no universal solution.
 It might not match your friend’s schedule, personality, or goals.
-The workout you will stick with is the best workout.
+The workout you will stick with is the best.

 Here’s a quick takeaway: